 3. Center the StringWeaver over the main strings and push it onto the mains until it seats.*

-4. Capture the mains by sliding the Comb to the right to the “Latch” position by pushing on the lower left and right edges as shown in the bottom photo.
+4. Slide the Comb to the right to capture the mains by pushing on the lower left and right edges as shown in the bottom photo.

 5. Rotate the lever to verify that the captured main strings have been properly latched and the strings separate when the lever is moved.